 Although Twitch has been primarily known as a platform for gamers since it launched in 2007, it has branched out and become much more than that.
-According to Business Insider, non-gaming content on Twitch more than doubled in 2020, while content in the Music and Performing Arts category more than quadrupled during the same time frame.
+According to Business Insider, non-gaming content on Twitch has more than doubled in recent years, while content in the Music and Performing Arts category more than quadrupled during the same time frame.

 Whether the content is focused on games, chatting, art, music or anything else, most Twitch users are tuning in for entertainment purposes.
 That’s an important distinction between Twitch and YouTube, because many viewers arrive at YouTube searching for information, like answers to questions, how-to guides and product reviews.